 In darkness but in good visibility (CAVOK) conditions, the Aer Lingus Airbus A320 was on final approach to runway 01 at Brussels-Zaventem Intl Airport, Belgium.
 A minute earlier ATC had cleared a Lufthansa Regional Embraer E-195 (operated by franchise company Air Dolomiti) to line-up on runway 07R(ight) via the taxiway „Charlie 6“.

 When the A320 was closing in towards the runway threshold, a conflict alert sounded in the tower.
 The tower controller immediately ordered the Airbus pilots to go-around and climb because the Embraer unexpectedly already began its take-off run.

-It appears, at no time a take-off clearence was given to the Embraer pilots.
+It appears, at no time a take-off clearance was given to the Embraer pilots.

-Both runway cross each other after 980 resp.
+Both runways cross each other after 980 resp.
 590 meters.
-The Lufthansa Regional / Air Dolmiti flight continued its take-off and proceeded normally to its destination.
+The Lufthansa Regional / Air Dolomiti flight continued its take-off and proceeded normally to its destination.

 The Aer Lingus flight climbed to 2600 ft. and returned to land safely about seven minutes later.
 No one was hurt.

 An eye-witness who was a passenger on Aer Lingus flight describes he felt the go-around was initiated „less than half a minute from touchdown“ , he went on saying the captain then explained to the cabin that „someone was blocking our approach“.